kylpo/notes/Frictionless-Coding.md

 _WIP_

+Might be easier to digest as a Friction Series of posts.
+That way I won't need to tie everything to eachother, either.

+- for the past year, I have obsessed about reducing coding friction.
+  - started with React Native
+    - forced into flexbox
+    - separation of concerns: View vs Touchable*

 - define friction
   - some friction is necessary for maintainable code
   - anything that causes pause while coding, whether these are short moments like scrolling down a page to see see the render, or bigger moments that make you say "ugh" every time